janaa-wael/janaa-wael/README.md

 # Hey 👋 I'm Jana Wael

 🎓 **Computer and Systems Engineering Student** (Class of 2026) at Ain Shams University
-🔧 Passionate about **Embedded Systems, AUTOSAR, RTOS, and Automotive Cybersecurity**
+🔧 Passionate about **Embedded Systems, Embedded Linux, AUTOSAR, and Automotive Cybersecurity**
 🌍 Based in Cairo, Egypt

 ---